iamcryptoki/crawlyn/README.md

 # Crawlyn

+Experimental crawler to grab data from websites, including:

+* Internal links.
-Crawlyn is an experimental crawler to scrape internal links and email addresses from websites, including obfuscated email addresses.
+* Plain-text and obfuscated email addresses.

 This project is for educational purposes only.

 ## Installation